 Head lice are a human parasite that is indeed highly contagious.
-Here at Lice Clinics of America one of the most frustrating scenarios we see is parents that finally come to us because they simply cannot get rid of head lice.
+Here at Lice Clinics of America one of the most frustrating and common scenarios we see is parents that finally come to us because they simply cannot get rid of head lice.
 Their child may have brought it into the home from school or daycare and the problem seems to never go away, no matter how many store-bought treatments they use.
 Over and over again this is a common problem.

 Why Can’t People Get Rid of Head Lice?

 Simply put, because head lice are so contagious, often people have a difficult time eliminating them when trying to use over the counter home treatments.
 This could be because they neglect to screen every household member for head lice.
 This means that it continues to get passed on from one person to another.
 Checking every member, even adults is crucial to making sure it’s gone for good.